“This is political satire at its most outrageous, and it’s fun.” – Cheryl Akle, The Australian

 Grafton’s mission to Moscow and his search for this mysterious sibling take him far from the Russian capital, deep into the icy wastes of Siberia and even deeper in a tangled conspiracy whose roots extend back to the Cold War and even as far back as the Russian Revolution.

-Ross Fitzgerald AM is Emeritus Professor of History & Politics at Griffith University.
+About the authors: Ross Fitzgerald AM is Emeritus Professor of History & Politics at Griffith University.
 He is the author of forty-three books, including a memoir Fifty Years Sober: An Alcoholic’s Journey.

 Ian McFadyen is a writer, actor and television producer who has created a number of successful television series, books and plays.